tjhancocks/osdev-support/README.md

 Overtime it will have GRUB template disk images added, toolchain build scripts, and various other useful scripts related to generic OS Dev.

 ### Current Limitations
-Currently only Mac OS X is supported by the toolchain build script, due to its requirement of Homebrew.
-I plan on adding support for Linux (Debian) in time as it enters my requirements.
-Additionally the build scripts all assume a bash environment, and will only build GCC-4.9 and binutils-2.24.
+The build scripts all assume a bash environment, and will only build GCC-4.9 and binutils-2.24.

 ### How to Use
 It is very simple to use the script.
 By default the script will run with